BufferFis/Crypto_Clash_Basics/README.md

 # Linux Basics and Forensics

 ## Introduction
 This workshop covers essential Linux commands and concepts necessary for participating in Capture The Flag (CTF) competitions.
-It's designed for beginners and focuses on practical skills for navigating Linux systems and performing basic forensics tasks.
+It's designed for beginners and focuses on practical skills for navigating Linux systems.
+Tailored specifically for Arch based systems.

 ## Linux File System Structure
 Linux uses a hierarchical file system structure.
 Key directories include: